GDAOSU/Cross-View-SLAM/README.md

 **Cross-view SLAM solver: global pose estimation of monocular ground-level video frames for 3D reconstruction using a reference 3D model from satellite images**

+## Note
 This work is in progress.
+A testing program will be made available soon.
+Code release might take a longer time.